Beat-k/Siege6_mcp/README.md

 ### Desktop App (Recommended for In-Game Use)

-1. Navigate to the `desktop-app` folder
+1. Run `start_siege6.bat` to launch the app
-2. Install dependencies: `npm install`
-3. Start the app: `npm start`
-4. The app runs in the background
+2. The app runs in the background
-5. Press `Ctrl+Alt+F11` during gameplay to instantly access audio references
+3. Press `Ctrl+Alt+F11` during gameplay to instantly access audio references
-6. The reference window appears instantly with search functionality
+4. The reference window appears instantly with search functionality
-7. Press the hotkey again or click outside to hide
+5. Press the hotkey again or click outside to hide

 **Status**: ✅ Working - No freezing, global hotkey functional, search enabled